FAQ About the Application Process

 Once your online application has been submitted, you will be directed to a website to enter your recommenders’ names and email addresses.
 They will receive emails with links to submit their letters.

-The statement of purpose should include a discussion of 1) how your academic training has prepared you to handle the rigors of a PhD program and how MSU’s PhD program fits with your research interests.
+The statement of purpose should include a discussion of 1) how your academic training has prepared you to handle the rigors of a PhD program and how MSU's PhD program fits with your research interests.
 A personal statement explains how your life experiences have prepared you to handle the rigors of a PhD program.
-Please note, you should use these statements to provide an explanation for parts of your application that might otherwise appear weak and / or to highlight relevant aspects of your background that may not readily come through elsewhere.
+Please note, you should use these statements to provide an explanation for parts of your application that might otherwise appear weak and/or to highlight relevant aspects of your background that may not readily come through elsewhere.
 Both statements should be no more than 1-2 pages each.

 The application asks for my field of interest, but I am unsure at this time.
 What should I do?